arturovm/min/README.md

 Middleware in `min` are simply functions that take an `http.Handler` (the one next in the chain) and return another one.
-They are resolved in the order that they are declared.
-You can compose them together with the `Middleware.Then` method.
+They are resolved in the order that they are chained.
+You can chian them together with the `Middleware.Then` method.

 `min` users are meant to take advantage of `context` to make better use of